KleinYuan/MotionNet/readme.md

   - Note that, the MGDA-related code currently can only run on PyTorch 1.1 (due to the official implementation of [MGDA](https://github.com/intel-isl/MultiObjectiveOptimization)).
 Such codes include `min_norm_solvers.py`, `train_single_seq_MGDA.py` and `train_multi_seq_MGDA.py`.

 ## Usage:
-1. To run the code, first need to add the path to the root folder.
+1. To run the code, first need to add the environmental path for the root folder.
 For example:
 ```
 export PYTHONPATH=/home/pwu/PycharmProjects/MotionNet:$PYTHONPATH
 export PYTHONPATH=/home/pwu/PycharmProjects/MotionNet/nuscenes-devkit/python-sdk:$PYTHONPATH